tharakaug/ExploreLanka-Travel/README.md

 📅 Booking System: Book travel packages and guide vehicles in a few clicks.

+📧 Email Notifications: Automated confirmation emails sent to users after successful bookings or updates to their trips.

-💳 Payment Tracking: Keep track of payment transactions.
+💳 Payment: payment transactions.

 🌤️ Live Weather Alerts: Real-time weather updates for travel planning.